European Free Trade Association: EEA institutions

 A Joint Committee consisting of the EEA-EFTA States plus the European Commission (representing the EU) has the function of extending relevant EU law to the non-EU members.
 An EEA Council meets twice yearly to govern the overall relationship between the EEA members.

 Rather than setting up pan-EEA institutions, the activities of the EEA are regulated by the EFTA Surveillance Authority and the EFTA Court.
 The EFTA Surveillance Authority and the EFTA Court regulate the activities of the EFTA members in respect of their obligations in the European Economic Area (EEA).
 Since Switzerland is not an EEA member, it does not participate in these institutions.

 The EFTA Surveillance Authority performs a role for EFTA members that is equivalent to that of the European Commission for the EU, as "guardian of the treaties" and the EFTA Court performs the European Court of Justice-equivalent role.

 The original plan for the EEA lacked the EFTA Court: the European Court of Justice was to exercise those roles.
 However, during the negotiations for the EEA agreement, the European Court of Justice ruled by the Opinion 1/91 that it would be a violation of the treaties to give to the EU institutions these powers with respect to non-EU member states.
 Therefore, the current arrangement was developed instead.

 EEA and Norway Grants

 The EEA and Norway Grants are the financial contributions of Iceland, Liechtenstein and Norway to reduce social and economic disparities in Europe.
 They were established in conjunction with the 2004 enlargement of the European Economic Area (EEA), which brought together the EU, Iceland, Liechtenstein and Norway in the Internal Market.
 In the period from 2004 to 2009, €1.3 billion of project funding was made available for project funding in the 15 beneficiary states in Central and Southern Europe.
 The EEA and Norway Grants are administered by the Financial Mechanism Office, which is affiliated to the EFTA Secretariat in Brussels.

+Relationships with national organisations

+EFTA's Consultative Committee provides a forum through which EFTA can consult with the trade unions and employers' organisations of the four member states.
+EFTA seeks national input through the committee on the social and economic impact of policies such as the single market.